Thando-Mahlabadile/modern-responsive-ai-productivity-assistant/README.md

 * Choose different email tones such as Formal, Friendly, and Persuasive.
 * Summarise lengthy meeting notes.
 * Extract key points, action items, decisions, and deadlines from meeting notes.
-* Interact with an AI workplace chatbot using custom prompts.
+* Interact with an AI workplace assistant using custom prompts.
 * Edit and copy AI-generated responses.
 * Access responsible AI guidance through the Settings menu.